 1420: Robert, Duke of Albany dies and is succeeded as Governor of Scotland by his son, Murdoch.

-December 1423: The Treaty of London provides for the release of King James I by Henry VI of England in return for a King's ransom of £40,000, plus £4,000 for the expenses incurred during James' 18 years of captivity.
+4 December 1423: The Treaty of London provides for the release of King James I after eighteen years as a prisoner of the English.

 April 1425: James I arrests many members of the Albany family, descendents of his uncle, Robert.
 James Albany evades long enough to attack Dumbarton and destroy the castle, so justifying a charge of treason against the family.